 All Projects, accounts, and resource allocations on the Shared Computing Cluster (SCC) are managed by a separate web-based system enabling Lead Project Investigators (LPIs) and/or their optional IT/Administrative Contacts to create and maintain projects, manage project members, request and monitor resources, and submit an annual renewal.
-Accessing your web materials on the RCS Project Management web site requires authentication with your BU login and Kerberos password.
+Accessing your web materials on your individual SCC Management Page requires authentication with your BU login and Kerberos password.
 Once authenticated, you should be sent to a page listing all Research Projects on which you are either the Lead Project Investigator or IT/Administrative Contact.
 If you have Buy-in Computing or Storage resources, you should also see links at the top of the page with information about those.
 At the bottom of the page, you will see some information about your personal account, including a link to change your default SCC project.

 Once you have filled out a form, carefully read any messages you get back after clicking on Submit to make sure your submission was successful.
 Accounts are created on the Shared Computing Cluster (SCC).

-Note that IT/Administrative Contacts have all of the same privileges and can perform the same functions as the LPIs.
+Note that IT/Administrative Contacts have all of the same privileges and can perform the same functions as the LPI of the project.

 Below are descriptions of the policies and procedures for maintaining your Project.
 All of the forms described below are accessed by logging in to your SCC Management Page and going to the Manage SCC Research Projects section.

 Add a Researcher to your Project

 There are separate forms for adding internal users (current BU undergraduate students, graduate students, faculty, staff, and postdocs) and external users (all others including those who had a past affiliation with BU).